 Some other Tips or Suggestions

 - Please bring all your waste material back from Gaumukh trek and be a responsible traveler.
 I hope you read the DoW tips on Responsible Travel in the Himalayas.

-- Normal sports shoes are enough to do this trek but ankle high hiking shoes or trekking shoes always help in protecting your ankles from twists or injuries.
-In case of snow, you should prefer trekking shoes with snow gaiters.
+- Normal sports shoes are enough to do this trek but ankle-high hiking shoes or trekking shoes always help in protecting your ankles from twists or injuries.
+In the case of snow, you should prefer trekking shoes with snow gaiters.

 - Always carry at least one light woolen jacket or light woolens even if you are planning a trip to Triund in summers.
-Temperature can easily vary, so always better to be prepared well.
+Temperature can easily vary, so always better that you prepare well.

 Do you still have any questions or suggestions or need any help in planning your trek to Gaumukh?
-If yes, please feel free to post them either in the comments section of this article below or in “Ask a Travel Question” section of the website.
-You can also take guidance from many travel experts in our DoW Community Forums and discuss your upcoming travel plans for Gaumukh and Gangotri 🙂
+If yes, please feel free to post them either in the comments section of this article below.
+You can also take guidance from many travel experts in our DoW Community Forums and discuss your upcoming travel plans for Gaumukh and Gangotri.

 If you like the article, please feel free to share it with any of your family or friends who are planning a trek to Gaumukh or Gangotri.
 In the next article of the series, I am going to talk about some more interesting tips on traveling to Gangotri and Harsil.

 All picture credits go to Pankaj Kumar and Chethan Prasad and who was kind enough to share these pictures with us in DoW Travel Community Facebook group.
 Do you want to feature your images in our articles too??
 Feel free to join our Facebook group and share your lovely pictures to get featured in DoW articles.